 The DTC point of contact receives email notification that a community contribution has been accepted in to the operational UPP repository.
 The DTC determines if the accepted operational implementation matches the initial submission or if modifications have been made.
 Variations to white space (blanks, tabs, and newlines) are not considered a modification for this purpose.
 If the change is identical there is no work to be done in the repository.
 The DC will be notified that the change was accepted by NCEP.
 The DTC will then update the tracking database as discussed in Section 4.1, DTC NCEP, to reflect the acceptance of the contribution.
 White space changes will be reconciled by the DTC if necessary to keep the code as close as possible with the NCEP operational trunk.
 The DTC may use the procedure outlined in Section 3.3 to modify the community repository with these changes.

 In the event the modifications made by NCEP include variations to the initial DTC submittal the DTC will notify the DC of the changes made by NCEP.
 If any questions arise from the DC, the DTC will communicate those back to NCEP and iterate, as necessary, until a final version is agreed upon.
 Any code changes from the initial DTC submission to NCEP will terminate the acceptance of the current approval and reinitiate the process with the most recent modifications.
 Upon acceptance of the modifications, the DTC will follow the outline found in Section 4.2.1.
+All communication shall be documented in the EMC TRAC ticket initially opened.

 Decline of a Community Contribution

 NCEP has full authority over what is accepted into the operational UPP repository.
 They may, for any reason, decide to not accept a community contribution.
-An explanation of refusal should be included in the notification email sent to the DTC.
+An explanation of refusal shall be included in the notification email sent to the DTC.
 Any explanation of why the contribution was declined, including possible changes which would make the modification acceptable, will be supplied to the DC.
-The JIRA tracking system will be updated to identify the contribution as existing in the community UPP repository only (submitted and declined).
+The EMC TRAC tracking system will be updated to identify the contribution as existing in the community UPP repository only (submitted and declined).

+The compile flag COMMCODE may be used to allow code to exist in the DTC repository while EMC is not ready or willing to accept the change.

 Community UPP Release and Support